 Does Vehicle Width Include the Mirrors?

-The typical car measurement doesn’t include the size of the mirrors.
+Typically, vehicle width doesn’t include the size of the mirrors.
 When you measure the vehicle, you don’t want to include the width of the mirrors.
-Instead, you measure the widest point of the vehicle, aside from the mirrors.
+Instead, you measure the widest point of the vehicle body and exclude the mirrors.

 Some automakers will provide both measurements.
-You can get the width without the mirrors, as well as the measurements that include the mirrors when unfolded.
+You can get the width without the mirrors, as well as a measurement that includes the mirrors when unfolded.
 With this information, you can determine how well the vehicle will fit in a public or personal garage.

 How Long is the Average Car?